ruianchor/ruianchor.github.io/_posts/2019-09-15-two-days-vacation-time-in-dalian.md

 ### Stars Bay

 After I checked in my hotel, The **Stars Bay**, which is a not-too-long seashore, was the first destination I visited since the reason it being nearby my hotel, only 15 mins walking from it.
-Nevertheless it had little rain in the sky, there were still so many tourists going to Stars Bay.
+Nevertheless, it had little rain in the sky, there were still so many tourists going to Stars Bay.
 Two things impressed me the most, one was many local people were taking fishing there, another one was several men were swimming in the sea.
 Of course, many tourists were the local families - parents with their little boys and little girls.
 <br>

 <p align="center">